Chamblen12/DataViz_Final_Proj/updates.md

 ## APril 25th Before Class
 Still struggling to get second tab to work.
 Played with adding comparison plot for made cuts for tournmanet, all time avg, and comparing to another player.

-##Fixed second page pf shiny and know how to combine now.
+## April 25th After class Fixed second page pf shiny and know how to combine now.
 Looked for larger dataset to scrape but no luck

+## April 27th Before Class
+Pretty up the first page of shint, treid adding a comparative boxplot but still not working. multiple pages still not working